What is Bridge?

 Changes due to Covid-19:

-For 2020/21 academic year we will try to keep as many teaching sessions on Highfield Campus as possible keeping social distancing and other precautionary measures depicted in our revised Risk Assessment (please see "Documents" section).
-Some sessions will move to Microsoft Teams and BridgeBase.com platforms, mostly for Duplicate Bridge.
-In addition, we are working in collaboration with other Universities to run some online events.
-It is expcted but not yet confirmed that the inter-university competitions will take place online as well.
+For 2022/23 academic year we aim to have as many teaching sessions on Highfield Campus as possible.
+Some sessions might move to Microsoft Teams and BridgeBase.com platforms, mostly for Duplicate Bridge.
 Some social Bridge events will still take place on university premises keeping social distancing.
-For more information email us: email@example.com
+For more information email us: firstname.lastname@example.org

 All clubs and societies within the Students' Union are run entirely by students.
 The student committee for Bridge this year are: